kinshukgoel4/Metadata-Engine/README.md

 ## Conclusion 🎉

-In conclusion, the given script performs person detection on a video file in real-time using the YOLOv5 object detection model.
+In conclusion, the given script performs person and object detection on a video file in real-time using the YOLOv5 object detection model.
 The performance of the script can be improved by reducing the size of the input frames, using a smaller and faster object detection model, or using hardware acceleration.
 However, these trade-offs come at the cost of reduced accuracy, lower-quality output, or additional hardware requirements.

 ## License🎴